Myths, Legends and Curious Tales from Babergh and Mid Suffolk

 Walks:

-Why not join local walking guide Jem Warren to discover more about the Bures Dragon, or head to Babergh and explore the mysteries of the Shotley peninsular.
+Local walking guide Jem Warren invited people to discover more about the Bures Dragon, and headed to Babergh to explore the mysteries of the Shotley peninsular.

 Jem is an experienced walk leader with The Ramblers.
 He is passionate about the benefits of group walking both physically and mentally.
 As well as being fascinated with local history, he has a love of the churches on the Essex/Suffolk borders.
 Whilst trying to make his walks interesting he also likes to introduce an element of fun and is never too serious.
 He believes it is important to make the walks as inclusive and accessible as possible.

-21st March – Shotley guided walk – Starting from HMS Ganges at Shotley Marina we will walk through some of the maritime history of the area as well as some of the local legends.
+21st March – Shotley guided walk – Starting from HMS Ganges at Shotley Marina we walked through some of the maritime history of the area as well as some of the local legends.

-This circular, 6.5 mile walk starts along The Stour and heads inland to Erwarton Church.
-We return to Shotley along the Orwell towards Felixstowe docks.
-Spectacular views all the way.
-There will be a chance of tea and cake at Shotley Vineyard along the way.
+This circular, 6.5 mile walk starts along The Stour then headed inland to Erwarton Church.
+We returned to Shotley along the Orwell towards Felixstowe docks.
+Spectacular views all the way and a chance of tea and cake at Shotley Vineyard en-route.

 28th March – Bures Dragon guided walk – Medieval writings tell of dragons associated with Bures.
-This circular walk tracks what remains of the evidence across the Essex/Suffolk border.
-Within beautiful ancient churches and the Stour Valley countryside itself, we will try to figure out the whole story.
-Whether or not we find actual dragons, I leave to your imagination.
+This circular walk tracked what remains of the evidence across the Essex/Suffolk border.
+Within beautiful ancient churches and the Stour Valley countryside itself.

-Starting at Bures station we travel past Bures Mill and then via Wormingford and Wissington.
-We follow the Stour Valley path and come back on the St. Edmund Way.
+Starting at Bures station we travelled past Bures Mill and then via Wormingford and Wissington.
+We followed the Stour Valley path and came back on the St. Edmund Way.
 Dipping into the historic St. Stephen’s Chapel towards the end.
-Bring a picnic!